Mufti Mohammad Sayeed | |

 Sayeed started his political career in the 1950s in the Democratic National Conference, a splinter group of the Jammu & Kashmir National Conference led by Ghulam Mohammed Sadiq.
 He was appointed as the district convenor of the party,[10] which merged back into the National Conference in late 1960.

 In 1962, he was elected to the Legislative Assembly from Bijbehara.
-After G. M. Sadiq became the Chief Minister of the state in 1964, Sayeed was appointed as a Deputy Minister in his government.[10]
+After G. M. Sadiq became the chief minister of the state in 1964, Sayeed was appointed as a deputy minister in his government.[10]

 In January 1965, the National Conference merged into the Indian National Congress.
 Thus Sayeed became a member of Congress.

-He rejoined the Congress under P. V. Narasimha Rao, which he left in 1999 along with daughter Mehbooba Mufti to form his own party, the Jammu and Kashmir Peoples Democratic Party.
+He rejoined the Congress under P. V. Narasimha Rao, which he left in 1999 along with his daughter Mehbooba Mufti to form his own party, the Jammu and Kashmir Peoples Democratic Party.

 In 2003, he merged the autonomous Special Operations Group with the Jammu and Kashmir Police.[15]
-It was under his tenure which coincided with the peace process led by Indian Prime Ministers Atal Bihari Vajpayee and Manmohan Singh and Pakistani President Pervez Musharraf, with LOC opened for trade and bus service.[16]
+It was under his tenure which coincided with the peace process led by Indian prime ministers Atal Bihari Vajpayee and Manmohan Singh and Pakistani president Pervez Musharraf, with LOC opened for trade and bus service.[16]

 In the 2014 Jammu and Kashmir Legislative Assembly election, the PDP emerged as the single largest party, though it fell short of a majority.
-Following a coalition agreement between the BJP and the PDP, Sayeed started his second tenure as the Chief Minister of Jammu and Kashmir in 2015.[17]
+Following a coalition agreement between the BJP and the PDP, Sayeed started his second tenure as the chief minister of Jammu and Kashmir in 2015.[17]

 See main article: 1989 kidnapping of Rubaiya Sayeed.
 Besides attacks on family members Sayeed also survived attacks on his life by Kashmiri separatists.
-His daughter Rubaiya Sayeed was also kidnapped on 9 Dec 1989.[18]
+His daughter Rubaiya Sayeed was also kidnapped on 9 December 1989.[18]

 On 24 December 2015, Sayeed was admitted to the AIIMS hospital in New Delhi.
 He suffered from neck pain and fever.
 His condition gradually deteriorated, and he was put on ventilator support.
 He died on 7 January 2016 due to multi-organ failure[22] [23] at about 7:30, according to provincial Education Minister and PDP Spokesman Nayeem Akhter.
 He was just five days short of his 80th birthday when he died.

-Reactions to this death came from Prime Minister Narendra Modi, national Home Minister Rajnath Singh at Delhi airport and the 14th Dalai Lama.[24]
+Reactions to this death came from prime minister Narendra Modi, national Home Minister Rajnath Singh at Delhi airport and the 14th Dalai Lama.[24]
 He was buried at his ancestral burial ground in Bijbehera[25] with state honours.
-Former Chief Ministers Omar Abdullah and Ghulam Nabi Azad were present at his funeral.
-Condolences also came from former President Pranab Mukherjee, former deputy prime minister L. K. Advani, Ram Madhav, Delhi Chief Minister Arvind Kejriwal, BJP Vice President Mukhtar Abbas Naqvi, former national Oil Minister Milind Deora, PDP member Rafi Mir and politicians Kalraj Mishra, Jitendra Singh and Ahmed Patel.[26]
+Former chief ministers Omar Abdullah and Ghulam Nabi Azad were present at his funeral.
+Condolences also came from former president Pranab Mukherjee, former deputy prime minister L. K. Advani, Ram Madhav, Delhi chief minister Arvind Kejriwal, BJP vice president Mukhtar Abbas Naqvi, former national Oil minister Milind Deora, PDP member Rafi Mir and politicians Kalraj Mishra, Jitendra Singh and Ahmed Patel.[26]

-According to party member and PDP Chief Spokesperson Mirza Mehboob Beg,[26] the PDP supported his daughter, Mehbooba Mufti, as the next chief minister, while coalition ally BJP expressed "no objection" to her succeeding her father.[27]
+According to party member and PDP chief spokesperson Mirza Mehboob Beg,[26] the PDP supported his daughter, Mehbooba Mufti, as the next chief minister, while coalition ally BJP expressed "no objection" to her succeeding her father.[27]

-Mufti Mohammad Sayeed has been laid to rest in Dara Shikoh Garden Bijbehara.
+Sayeed has been laid to rest in Dara Shikoh Garden Bijbehara.[28]

 |-